-When I was researching the clinical depressed in psychiatric facilities I noticed that it was mandatory for the patients to take long walks and participate in sports classes, because sports boosts serotonin and mitochondrial function for example.
+When I was researching the clinically depressed in psychiatric facilities, I noticed that the patients needed to take long walks and participate in sports classes, because sports boosts serotonin and mitochondrial function, for example.

-Ray Lewis is a former American football player who played 17 years for the Baltimore Ravens in the Nfl.
-He is arguably the best and most feared linebacker of all time.
-When I was researching the habits and routines of successful people, I looked at Ray Lewis workout routines and tried to emulate them.
+Ray Lewis is a former American football player who played 17 years for the Baltimore Ravens in the NFL.
+He is arguably the best and most feared linebackers of all time.
+When I was researching the habits and routines of successful people, I looked at Ray’s workout routines and tried to emulate them.

-I was particularly interested in Ray Lewis because he had a very troubled childhood.
+I was particularly interested in Ray because he had a very troubled childhood.
 I always look for people who seem to be self-made.
-I believe you can steal more habits and routines from them than for example from someone who was born with all the resources in the world.
+I believe you can steal more habits and routines from them than, for example, someone who was born with all the resources in the world.

 There is this upper echelon of pro athletes and high achievers with troubled backgrounds who all seemingly have something dark in common when it comes to their relentless drive.

-They do not only seem motivated by external gain, but also by an inner escape forwards.
+They do not only seem motivated by external gain, but by a personal escape forwards.
 A fight inside that is invisible to the outside world.
-When Ray Lewis took his deck of cards as a child and worked out it was to get stronger in order to protect his mother from his abusive stepfather.
-He worked out so he was strong enough to save his beloved mother.
+When Ray took his deck of cards as a child and worked out, it was to get stronger to protect his mother from his abusive stepfather.
+He worked out, so he was strong enough to save his beloved mother.

 What you need: A Deck of Cards with 52 Cards.
-That’s it.
+That is it.

 Shuffle a deck of cards.
 Then pick a card.
-If you draw an 8, for example, you do eight pushups.
-Any face card was worth 10 pushups, an ace 25 and a joker 50.
-That’s it.
+If you draw an 8, for example, you do eight push-ups.
+Any face card is worth 10 push-ups, an ace 25, and a joker 50.
+That is it.
 Repeat until you have gone through the deck.

-In Ray Lewis NFL Days he went through three decks of cards for each exercise.
-That’s a shit ton of pushups!
-You can do the Deck of Cards workout for sit ups, pull ups and whatever area you want to stress.
-If you are not strong enough yet, start with a personalized version of the workout.
-If you are a beginner than instead of doing 10 push-ups to 3 push-ups.
+In Ray’s NFL days, he went through three decks of cards for each exercise.
+That is a shit ton of push-ups!
+You can do the Deck of Cards workout for sit-ups, pull-ups, and for whatever area you want to stress.
+If you are not strong enough yet, start with a personalised version of the workout.
+If you are a beginner, then instead of doing 10 push-ups, do 3 push-ups.

-As a Digital Nomad, I love the Deck of Cards workout, because you can have an amazing workout anytime and anyplace and you do not need anything else but your body.
-For me, it motivates me a lot to know the history of the workout and visualize Ray Lewis doing the same workout that I do every morning.
-One of the main pillars of my philosophies is that if we start doing the things successful and strong people do we eventually will get the same results.
+As a Digital Nomad, I love the Deck of Cards workout, because you can have an amazing workout anytime and anyplace, and you do not need anything else but your body.
+For me, it motivates me a lot to know the history of the workout, and I visualise Ray doing the same workout that I do every morning.
+One of the main pillars of my philosophies is that if we start doing the things successful and strong people do, we eventually will get the same results.

-If you want to develop the habit of insane work ethic stay with me.
+If you want to develop the habit of an insane work ethic, then stay with me.

-Suddenly It was not only cool to be a skinny tall kid, but it was an advantage.
+Suddenly, it was not only cool to be a tall skinny kid, but it was an advantage.
 I was hooked immediately.
-I began practicing every day, all day.
+I began practising every day, all day.
 I became known as a gym rat.
-Working out longer, and harder than others.
-In Basketball weight Training is kinda mandatory.
-Turns out that if your hobby is to push other 2 meter tall dudes around day, you get strong rather fast.
-The next time the school bullies picked on me I fought back.
+Working out longer and harder than others.
+In basketball, weight training is kind of mandatory.
+Turns out that if your hobby is to push other 2 meter tall dudes around all day, you get strong rather fast.
+The next time the school bullies picked on me, I fought back.
 The bullying stopped.

-The movie is about a young gay kid who grows up in a ghetto who is constantly bullied and beaten.
-Until he loses it, fights back and becomes a bully himself and invents a completely new persona which he calls “black”.
-I don’t want to glamorize violence in any form but I believe we must make use of all of our resources.
-And if we have pain in our life we might as well use it to move forward to a more safe place.
+The movie is about a young gay kid who grows up in a ghetto, who is constantly bullied and beaten until he loses it, fights back, and becomes a bully himself and invents a completely new persona, which he calls “black”.
+I do not want to glamorise violence in any form, but I believe we must make use of all of our resources, and if we have pain in our life, we might as well use it to move forward to a safer place.

-Although I was completely safe afterward, the habit of working extra hard and using pain as fuel still resides in me to some extent.
+Although I was completely safe afterwards, the habit of working extra hard and using pain as fuel still resides in me to some extent.

 I believe that the habit of escaping forwards is exactly that: a habit.

-All automated behavior patterns work after the same principles.
+All automated behaviour patterns work after the same principles.
 Click here to read my article on how habits work.
-Let’s dissect Ray Lewis behavior.
+Let us dissect Ray Lewis’ behaviour.

-There are 3 Rs that are important according to Charles Duhigg.
+3 Rs are important, according to Charles Duhigg.

-Ray Lewis reminder was that his mother was beaten.
-His Routine was the deck of cards workout.
-His Reward was that he felt 1% closer to protecting his mother.
-Now that is intense behavioral psychology.
+Ray Lewis’ reminder was that his mother was beaten.
+His routine was the deck of cards workout.
+His reward was that he felt 1% closer to protecting his mother.
+Now that is intense behavioural psychology.
 Pain can be an incredible motivator.

-After Ray Lewis stepped up and protected his mother from his piece of shit Stepfather what do you think happened to the habit?
+After Ray stepped up and protected his mother from his piece of shit Stepfather, what do you think happened to the habit?

-Did you ever ask yourself why successful people don’t stop after they made it?
-It is because of Habit.
+Did you ever ask yourself why successful people do not stop after they have made it?
+It is because of habit.

-After some Years Ray Lewis was a millionaire and his mother and his family were put.
-How come that he still continues to work like he hasn’t made it?
+After some years, Ray was a millionaire, and his mother and his family were secure.
+How come he still continues to work like he has not made it?
 It is because of habit.

 Habits do not care whether you have made it or not.
-Ray Lewis installed by accident this relentless work ethic software in his brain.
+Ray installed, by accident, this relentless work ethic software in his brain.

 If you break automated habits, you also take the automated reward away.
-After enough repetition, you are addicted to that reward.
-And eventually, we do things just because we do them.
-Breaking that habit would mean crazy discomfort for Ray Lewis.
-Because he has linked pleasure and the feeling of security to his crazy workouts.
-Also, we do things out of familiarity.
-And we feel discomfort towards behaviors that are non-routine.
+After enough repetition, you are addicted to that reward, and eventually, we do things just because we do them.
+Breaking that habit would mean crazy discomfort for Ray because he has linked pleasure and the feeling of security to his crazy workouts.
+Also, we do things out of familiarity, and we feel discomfort towards non-routine behaviours.

-Also when it comes to habits, people are much motivated by pain than by pleasure.
+Also, when it comes to habits, people are much more motivated by pain than by pleasure.

 Our brain is wired to protect us.
-Almost everything we do is in order to avoid pain.
+Almost everything we do is to avoid pain.

-Working out for Ray Lewis meant that the physical abuse of his mother would stop, this neural association was ridiculously powerful.
+Working out for Ray meant that the physical abuse of his mother would stop; this neural association was ridiculously powerful.
 To me, this somehow explains his insane intensity on the football field.
-While to us as observers he is only playing football, to him it was internal.
+While to us as observers, he is only playing football, to him, it was internal.
 A fight nobody knew about.
 What is your inner battle?

-We all will have pain in our life, it is unavoidable.
-What we can choose is the way we can cope with it.
-We can use bad habits, such as drugs, avoidance, procrastination to deal with our pain.
-Or we can use pain as fuel.
-To use the bad things that are given for us as a resource and transform it into something beautiful, working out, dedicating ourselves to our craft, learning, traveling.
+We all will have pain in our life; it is unavoidable.
+What we can choose is the way we cope with it.
+We can use bad habits, such as drugs, avoidance, or procrastination to deal with our pain, or we can use pain as fuel to use the bad things that are given to us as a resource and transform it into something beautiful, working out, dedicating ourselves to our craft, learning, travelling.

 The habits that we choose will eventually determine what kind of person we become.